ProjectSegfault/website/src/routes/minecraft/index.md

 ## How do I join?

-If you would like to join, please join our Matrix space or Discord server and ask a project member to whitelist your account.
-The links to either the Matrix or the Discord can be found on the footer of the page.
+If you would like to join, please join our Matrix space or and ask a project member to whitelist your account.
+The link to the Matrix space can be found on the footer of the page.

 ## Rules